paulog/basho_docs/source/riak/tutorials/little/concepts.md

 [IMAGE]

 The Ring is more than just a circular array of hash partitions.
-It's also a system of metadata that get's copied to every node.
+It's also a system of metadata that gets copied to every node.
 Each node is aware of every other node in the cluster, which nodes own which vnodes, and other system data.

 Armed with this information, requests for data can target any node.
 It will horizontally access data from the proper nodes, and return the result.